zecafig/csv-generator/README.md

 # csv-generator
-Create csv files with random information.
+Create a csv file with random information.